jhs88/docker-fess/docs/WEB-CRAWLING.md

 ## Important Config Parameters

 The configuration parameters for the web crawler can be found in the `fess_config.properties` inside the Fess container.
-The default location is `/opt/fess/app/WEB-INF/classes/fess_config.properties`.
-They can also be modified using `bulk` config backups.
-These can be modified per crawler or globally.
+The default location is `/opt/fess/app/WEB-INF/classes/fess_config.properties`, but the container uses `/etc/fess/fess_config.properties` These can be modified per crawler or globally.
 These properties are not well documented in the Fess documentation, so some important ones are listed below:

 ### Crawling Dynamic Content